fdiblen/anaconda-action/README.md

 ### `conda_version`

-Anaconda version used in the action.
+Conda version used in the action.

 ### `python_version`